MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/information-architecture.md

 - Record all content ideas in one place
 - Manage project activities such as content updates and migration

-Leverage your initial user research insights about your users to prioritize and use the right content.
-- **Pay attention to gaps in content and uses.** Identify areas where the existing content fails to meet user needs or address key topics.
-Understanding these gaps helps prioritize content creation or restructuring efforts to fill these voids.

-- **Look out for ways to improve UX functionality for easier completion of tasks.** Use research to identify pain points and inefficiencies in the current user journey and design for an information architecture that facilitates task completion.
-Consider needs for functional items to improve painpoints in UX flows such as templates, tools.

 <!--- POSSIBLY REDUNDANT  OR UNNECESSARY
+* **Pay attention to gaps in content and uses.** Areas where existing content fails to meet user needs or address key topics can help prioritize content creation or restructuring efforts to fill these voids.
+* **Look for ways to improve UX functionality for easier completion of tasks.** Research can help identify pain points and inefficiencies in the current user journey.
+Design an information architecture that streamlines navigation and facilitates task completion.
+Consider needs for functional items to improve pain points in UX flows (such as templates, tools, et cetera).

 * **Collaborate closely with content authors (such as designers or writers) when applicable.** Content authors possess valuable insights into the content itself, including its purpose, audience, and intended messaging.
 Their input ensures that the IA accurately reflects the content's goals and effectively serves its intended audience.
 Additionally, content authors can provide valuable feedback on the organization and presentation of content, helping to optimize the IA for usability and engagement.
 Collaborating with designers ensures that the IA is visually appealing and aligns with the overall design aesthetic of the website or application.
 By involving content authors early in the planning process, potential conflicts or inconsistencies can be identified and addressed proactively, leading to a more cohesive and user-centric information architecture.

 * **Reference user research to target content and key decisions.** Use research helps validate whether the IA is aligned with the needs and behaviors of the target audience.
 Insights from research help make informed decisions about content organization, navigation structure, and user interactions, which ultimately create an IA that resonates with users and supports their goals.
 This practice promotes user-centricity and leads to more effective IAs that enhances the overall experience.